 Not every driver in these situations will face an SR-22 requirement.
 The specifics depend on state law and the nature of the offense.
 Some states impose SR-22 mandates broadly; others use them more selectively.

-The SR-22 requirement typically lasts for a defined period—often ranging from one to five years depending on the state and the underlying violation.
+The SR-22 requirement typically lasts for a defined period — often ranging from one to five years depending on the state and the underlying violation.
 During this time, you must maintain continuous coverage with an active SR-22 on file.
 Letting your coverage lapse, even briefly, can reset the clock on your requirement or result in additional penalties.

 While SR-22 requirements feel serious, most drivers who maintain continuous coverage are able to complete the required period without further complications.

-How Comparing SR-22 Insurance Policies Helps
+How SR-22 Affects Your Insurance Costs

-- Coverage options: Liability-only vs broader coverage
+- Coverage options: Liability-only versus broader coverage availability

-- Filing reliability: Speed and accuracy of SR-22 submission
+- Filing reliability: Speed and accuracy of SR-22 submission to the state

-- Renewal handling: Grace periods, notifications, and lapse prevention
+- Renewal handling: Grace periods, notifications, and lapse prevention processes

 How the Process Usually Works